popphp/docs/user_guide/views.rst

     echo $view;

-And need be, you can clear the filters out of the view object as well:
+And if need be, you can clear the filters out of the view object as well:

 .. code-block:: php